 Stranded or Not Stranded?

-- Generally, a stranded animal is any live marine animal that is out of its element, or outside of its survival envelope (Geraci and Lounsbury, 1993).
-Examples of stranded animals include a dolphin lying on the beach, a seal that is out of its range, or an icebound whale.
+Generally, a stranded animal is any live animal that is helpless and unable to cope in its present position.
+Examples of stranded animals include a dolphin lying on the beach, a seal that is out of its range, an ice-bound whale, or a pelican with a torn pouch.

-- Healthy seals, sea lions, walruses, and otters naturally haul out onto land at times to rest, mate, pup, or molt (Geraci and Lounsbury, 1993).
+Healthy seals, sea lions, walruses, and otters naturally haul out onto land at times to rest, mate, pup, or molt.
 This behavior is not considered stranding.
-A healthy pup, which may appear stranded because it is thin, feeble, and crying plaintively, may have a mother nearby (Geraci and Lounsbury, 1993).
+A healthy pup, which may appear stranded because it is thin, feeble, and crying plaintively, may have a mother nearby.

 When Animals Strand